ostis-ai/sc-machine/docs/sc-memory/api/cpp/extended/agents/agents.md

     This documentation is correct for only versions of sc-machine that >= 0.10.0.
 ---

-This API provides functionality to implement sc-agents on C++.
+This API provides functionality to implement agents on C++.

 ## **What is the agent-driven model?**